m5stack/m5-docs/docs/en/core/core2_aws.md

 ### Core2

 **Core2** is the second generation device in the M5Stack development kit series. based on the original first generation device, with enhanced and improved hardware functionalities.
 The main controller which is based on the ESP32 D0WDQ6-V3 model cmomes with two Xtensa® 32-bit LX6 processors that can be controlled separately, the main frequency supports up to 240Mhz additionally to WiFi and Bluetooth and onboard 16MB Flash and 8MB PSRAM functionalities.
 The TYPE-C interface can be used to Download and upload programs to the microcontroller, The front side of the Core2 is equipped with a 2.0-inch integrated capacitive touch screen, which brings users a smoother human-computer interaction experience.
 The case has a built-in vibration motor, which can provide feedback and vibration reminder functionalities.
-The built-in RTC module can provide accurate timing, The power supply is equipped with AXP192 power management chip which can effectively control the power consumption of the Core2, At the same time, the Core2 is equipped with an SD card slot and speakers.
+The built-in RTC module can provide accurate timing, The power supply is equipped with AXP192 power management chip which can effectively control the power consumption of the Core2, At the same time, the Core2 is equipped with an TF-card(microSD) slot and speakers.
 In order to ensure higher quality sound effects, the I2S digital audio interface power amplifier chip can effectively prevent signal distortion.
 There are independent power buttons and reset (RST) buttons on the left and bottom of the Core2.
 The 3 dots on the front of the screen are part of the touch screen, and the hot zone (touch screen) can be mapped to 3 virtual buttons by programming.

 ### M5GO-Bottom For AWS